 – Look over your past work (prints, contact sheets or digital files).
 Look for themes, patterns, strengths and weaknesses.
 What is working?
 What isn’t?
 What needs improvement?

-– Look at the work and website of the your workshop instructor.
+– Study the work and look at the website of the your workshop instructor.

 – What can you learn from their style of making images?
 What do you like about their work?
 What don’t you like?
 What would you do differently and why?
 What do they have to teach you?

 – Don’t let the instructor force you to think or photograph like they do.

 – You do not need to have similar subjects or themes as your instructor.

 – Do try to understand about how their approach to their chosen subject matter can better inform you of new ways to approach your own subject matter.